+Appendix L

-Appendix J Faculty Equity Guides
+Faculty Equity Guides

 Equity Guides - Equity Guides are Augustana's "conscience" for diversity, equity and inclusion.
-An Equity Guide's primary responsibility is to make sure that issues of diversity, equity and inclusion are factored into Augustana's recruitment and retention strategies (including professional growth plans) as outlined in Augustana 2020.
-There will be an Equity Guide appointed by the provost, as a member, to every tenure-track search committee.
+An Equity Guide's primary responsibility is to make sure that issues of diversity, equity and inclusion are factored into Augustana's recruitment and hiring strategies as outlined in Augustana 2020.
+There will be an Equity Guide appointed by the provost, as a full search committee participant, to every tenure-track search committee.
+An equity guide can be requested for non-tenure track and visiting searches.
 Equity Guides complete online training for their role and work closely with Dr. Monica Smith, Vice President for Diversity, Equity, and Inclusion for ongoing support.

-Equity guides are full members of tenure-track search committees.
+Equity guides are full participants in tenure-track search committees.
 They play an important role in collaboratively asking good questions of the search committee and safeguarding equitable search processes.
+Given this important function, equity guides should be involved in all aspects of the search process with the search committee.
+Equity guides will not advocate for specific candidates due to their role in advocating for an inclusive and equitable search process.
 More specifically, equity guides will:

-- Ensure the job advertisement includes language that communicates the importance of diversity, equity, and inclusion at Augustana and does not include language that would inadvertently constrain the application pool - Ensure Review Criteria include a criterion related to candidate's commitment and contributions to diversity, equity, and inclusion - Support the search committee in actively recruiting a strong and diverse applicant pool that utilizes multiple networks for reaching talented scholars - Ensure Interview Questions include at least one question of each candidate about their contributions to diversity, equity, and inclusion - Ensure each candidate is fully evaluated using the Review Criteria established by the search committee - Supportively help search committees understand how unintentional biases can influence search processes (including letters of recommendation and considerations of "fit") - o Pages 10-11 of the Harvard Best Practices for Conducting Faculty Searches provides an excellent, brief overview of the role of unintentional bias in searches - Ask thoughtful questions of the committee throughout the process to support the committee's work in hiring an excellent colleague
+- Ensure the job advertisement includes language that communicates the importance of diversity, equity, and inclusion at Augustana and does not include language that would inadvertently constrain the application pool - Ensure Search Criteria include a criterion related to candidate's commitment and contributions to diversity, equity, and inclusion - Support the search committee in actively recruiting a strong and diverse applicant pool that utilizes multiple networks for reaching talented scholars - Ensure Interview Questions include at least one question of each candidate about their contributions to diversity, equity, and inclusion - Ensure each candidate is fully evaluated using the Search Criteria established by the search committee - Supportively help search committees understand how unintentional biases can influence search processes (including letters of recommendation and considerations of "fit") - Pages 10-11 of the Harvard Best Practices for Conducting Faculty Searches provides an excellent, brief overview of the role of unintentional bias in searches - Ask thoughtful questions of the committee throughout the process to support the committee's work in hiring an excellent colleague